JakeGillatt/CICD-with-Jenkins/README.md

 CDE is

 #
-# Connecting Jenkins to a Github Repo containing the APP
+# Connecting Jenkins to a Github Repo containing the APP and running a test for the APP

 1. In the Git Bash terminal, we need to create a new SSH key pair for Github and Jenkins:
 - `cd` into your .ssh folder and enter `ssh-keygen -t rsa -b 4096 -C jgillatt@spartaglobal.com` to generate a new key